 - What additional devices would you want?
 Considering your routine, some devices may be used at different times of the day.
 Contrarily, some devices such as a video baby monitor and a breathing monitor will both be used at night, and are both wireless devices.
 Buying devices from the same brand will minimize the chances of them using the same frequency causing interference and static.
 If the manufacturer offers a bundle, you can rest assured that they will work together.

-Babysense offers three amazing bundle packages for video and breathing monitors.
+Babysense offers an amazing bundle package for Video and Movement monitoring.

-A few of the many amazing features that these bundles offer are:
+A few of the many amazing features that this bundle offers are:

 - A sound and visual alarm that gets activated if movements stop or become irregularly slow